 Now, the iOS platform uses CoreLocation Framework to locate a device.
 This CoreLocation Framework provides protocols and classes to configure and send location events in the server.
 In fact, this framework also lets you monitor a device’s movements.

-For Android platform, the location of device can be tracked using Google location API. this API can help to manage location technology in addition to meeting several development needs for the taxi app development.
+For Android platform, the location of the device can be tracked using Google location API. this API can help to manage location technology in addition to meeting several development needs for the taxi app development.

 So, for your iOS app, you can integrate Mapkit to display point-to-point directions on the map in your app.
 After integrating, register the app as a routing app can make directions available to the Maps app on a user’s device.